-5.36 The AMR considers housing requirement as determined by the council's objective assessment of housing needs.
+- 5.36 The AMR considers housing requirement as determined by the council's objective assessment of housing needs.
 The Council derived its Objective Assessment of Housing Needs in its document entitled "Delivering Housing in the Borough: An Objective Assessment of Housing Need" and this formed part of the Council's evidence base in the examination of the new Local Plan.
 Through the examination process this was adjusted slightly with the requirement of 450 dwellings per annum.
-The Inspector, in his Interim Findings relating to housing requirement and supply dated 18 August 2016, stated "the inclusion in the plan of a housing requirement of
+The Inspector, in his final report in to the soundness of the Plan, stated the requirement for the Plan to deliver 9,450 net additional dwellings being delivered in the plan period 2011 to 2032 (450 dwellings per year) would be effective and justified.
+The trajectory that follows therefore uses this requirement as a basis for calculating supply in relation to requirement. - 5.37 The starting point for calculating a five year requirement is considering supply since the commencement of the Plan period.
+The following shows delivery since 2011 in relation to the annual requirement of 450 dwellings per annum.